 - MHW Best Bow – Iceborne Guide & Build Tips

 Rajang isn’t typically weak to much.
 In fact, it’s immune to several damage types in MHW.
-Since this is just a variant, that should remain true with the Furious Rajang weakness list.
+Since this is just a variant, the same can be said of the Furious Rajang weakness list.
 You want to use weapons with Ice damage for maximum effectiveness.
 Thankfully there is a wide variety of great Ice weapons to choose from with the release of Iceborne.
 Velkhana weapons are a well-rounded option — with decent raw and elemental stats — perfectly suited to this purpose.
-Blast damage should also work, but is only two-star effectiveness against regular Rajang.
-We also don’t expect that to change.
+Blast damage should also work, but is only two-star effectiveness.

 Furious Rajang Tips – MHW Guide

 There are a few other Furious Rajang tips to account for.
-Attacking its tail to end its “rage” state, for instance, is no longer an option.
+Attacking its tail to end its “rampage” state, for instance, is no longer an option.
 Furious Rajang doesn’t have a tail.
 That’s likely why it’s so angry!
 The good-ish news is that you can still slow its roll.
 You just have to hit it in the head to shorten the rampage state, instead of in its tail.